 Jabari Smith can do it all.
 The 6-foot-10, 220-pound hooper from Sandy Creek High School in Fayetteville, Georgia, can dribble, shoot, pass and rebound.
 His skills have been key in elevating Auburn to one of the best teams in college basketball.

 The Auburn forward also has a bloodline of NBA experience on top of all his abilities, which helps give him a natural feel for the game.
 Mix it all together and you have the makings for an elite NBA Draft prospect.
 In fact, Smith is in contention to be the No. 1 overall pick.

-Jabari Smith Jr. Highlights
+Jabari Smith Jr. Recruiting & Highlights

 “Huge impact, huge impact,” Smith told 247Sports about his father.
 “He grew up without a dad so he tells me stuff that he couldn’t learn as a kid.
 He grew up off of pure talent not of learning how to work and so he’s just been telling me how to go about it and everything.”

-Jabari Smith Commits to Auburn
+Jabari Smith at Auburn

 This post was originally published on October 10, 2020 before updating.